Kellyanne Conway Allegedly Punched A Man In The Face At Inaugural Ball

 Would you be surprised to learn that Trump counselor Kellyanne Conway — she who readily bites back at the press by coining terms such as “alternative facts” — is a little bit scrappy?
 No, you probably would not.
 As it turns out, Conway allegedly punched some dude repeatedly at the Liberty Ball, mere hours after Trump assumed the presidency.

 The story arrives from Fox News Senior Correspondent Charles Gasparino, who heard some “erroneous reports” on various incidents at the shindig, so he decided to clarify matters on Facebook.
-As Gasparino describes, the evening was a chaotic one from the beginning when he and Trump BFF Scott Baio were shouted at by “a bunch of anarchist thugs” who shouted, “[H]ey Chachi are u fascist?”
+As Gasparino describes, the evening was a chaotic one from the beginning when he and Trump BFF Scott Baio were shouted at by “a bunch of anarchist thugs” who wanted to know, “[H]ey Chachi are u fascist?”
 Baio seems to receive such heckling on a regular basis, but the story soon takes an unexpected turn.

 A fight broke out inside the venue, so Conway allegedly jumped into the fray and started throwing “mean punches.”
 Gasparino swears all of this is true: